Inverse moment of the $B$-meson quasi distribution amplitude: one-loop calculation

 In the calculation of quasi-DA, Wilson line self-energy diagram Fig.~\ref{fig:diagram}(c) has a linear divergence.
 How to deal with the linear divergence is one of the major missions in the development of quasi and pseudo distribution approaches in the last few years.
 Many schemes, e.g., RI/MOM~\cite{Constantinou:2017sej,Stewart:2017tvs}, reduced Ioffe-time distribution~\cite{Orginos:2017kos,Radyushkin:2017lvu}, hybrid scheme~\cite{Ji:2020brr}, etc., have been proposed to renormalize the linear divergence in quasi distributions.
 However, the IM involves only logarithmic UV divergence and has no linear divergence problem.
 It allows us to renormalize IM of quasi-DA with $\overline{\mathrm{MS}}$ scheme.

 For the box diagram fig.~\ref{fig:diagram}(d), we have

-where in the second step we have performed the trace with projector $\frac{1+\slashed v}{2}\gamma_5$~\cite{Lange:2003ff}.
 This integral does not depend on $n$, indicating that it contributes the same results to IMs of LCDA and quasi-DA.
 Furthermore, the integral is UV finite.
 Therefore, the box diagram can be ignored both in renormalization and perturbative matching.
 In fact, it has already been shown in~\cite{Wang:2019msf,Zhao:2020bsx} that the box diagram does not contribute, both in the quasi and pseudo distribution approaches.
 Thus, it will not contribute to the renormalization and matching of IM as well.
 It can also be clarified through a $v_3$ power-counting argument.